 The medical, dental, veterinary and civic action programs were designed to assist each participating host nation in providing local communities with a wide range of health services.
 The primary focus was treatment ashore.
 Patients did not receive medical care aboard the ship.
 Medical, veterinary and dental teams went ashore at each location to provide a variety of medical, veterinary and dental services, including:

 - Basic medical evaluation and treatment

 - Optometry screenings & eyewear distribution

 - Public health training (plus additional specialties as applicable)

 Specific plans for each mission stop were created using information gathered during pre-deployment site surveys in which U.S. and partner nation planners collaborate with local professionals to define the needs of their communities.
-Participants will share best practices with the host nation partners, and will work with local doctors, nurses, and dentists when providing care and specialist training engagements and activities.
+Participants shared best practices with the host nation partners, and worked with local doctors, nurses, and dentists when providing care and specialist training engagements and activities.